opnfv/opnfvdocs/docs/testing/ecosystem/overview.rst

 with project_name: bottlenecks, functest, qtip, storperf, vsperf, yardstick

 A test case catalog has now been realized `[TST4]`_.
-Roll over the project then click to get the list of test cases, click on the case to get more details.
+Roll over the project then click to get the list of test cases, and then click on the case to get more details.

 .. figure:: ../../images/TestcaseCatalog.png
    :align: center